Master’s Thesis Guidelines for Music and Technology

 Weight of components

-The master’s program in Music and Technology consists of 150 credits (ECST) to be completed in the normative time of two and a half years [Universities Act 558/2009, sections 40–43/ Yliopistolaki 558/2009.].
+The master’s program in Music Technology consists of 150 credits (ECST) to be completed in the normative time of two and a half years [Universities Act 558/2009, sections 40–43/ Yliopistolaki 558/2009.
+LINK].
 The 150 credits include 40 credits for the master’s thesis, which will be discussed in this document.
-The rest of the studies and courses to complete the degree can be found in the Study Guide with their respective contents, requirements and credits and can be discussed in detail with the Study Coordinator and the responsible teachers.
+The rest of the studies and courses needed for completing the degree can be found in the Study Guide with their respective contents, requirements and credits and can be discussed in detail with the Study Coordinator and the responsible teachers.
+(LINK)

-The master’s Thesis allows the candidate to demonstrate proficiency and skills in the field of music technology by completing a creative project and presenting and discussing their findings, issues, and critiques of their work in a broad academic context both orally and in writing.
+The master’s Thesis allows the student [AO1] [MS2] [AO3] to demonstrate proficiency and skills in the field of music technology by completing a creative project and presenting and discussing their findings, issues, and critiques of their work in a broad academic context both orally and in writing.
 Therefore, the three main components of the master’s thesis are:

 The development, planning, implementation, documentation, reporting, and evaluation of the three components must be understood as a cohesive whole and will be graded on a pass/fail basis (See the “Evaluation criteria” section below).
 For the evaluation process, the components are weighted as follows: 50% for the demonstrative component, 30% for the written component, and 20% for the oral presentation.